Cyprian831/Garlium/README.md

 If redownloading doesn't work, try to delete everything in your garlium directory except for your wallet.dat and install fresh

+## I can only connect to one node

+Press "win+R" and enter ` ``%APPDATA%\Garlium\certs`` `.
+Once in the certs folder  Rename every file to remove the ".temp" extension from the end of every file.

 ###### [Take me back to the hub!](https://cyprian831.github.io/Garlicoin/)